Alaska upgrade certificates

 Upgrade certificates are available as milestone reward choices at certain status point thresholds within the Atmos Rewards elite qualification year.

-• At various status point milestones (starting at 85K), you choose from a set of reward options
+• At each status point milestone you reach, you choose from a set of reward options

 • Upgrade certificates are among the available choices alongside other benefits